Geri-Borbas/iOS.Library.eppz_Xcode/README.md

 Expression categories are distributed along color wheel.
 + Classes, type names are yellowish
-+ Methods, functions are teal-greenish
++ Methods, functions, macros are teal-greenish
 + Variables, constants are red-orangee
 + Strings, numbers are in blue-cyan